Money Transfer Credit Cards

 What are money transfer cards used for?

-0% money transfer cards can also help you pay for an expensive purchase, spreading the cost over your 0% interest period.
-For example, if you need extra cash for home improvements, you can transfer £2,000 from a money transfer card, pay around £60 in fees, and then spread the £2,000 borrowed into more manageable monthly repayments of £166.66 during your 12-month interest-free period.
+For example, suppose you need extra cash for home improvements.
+In that case, you can transfer £2,000 from a money transfer card, plus a fee of £80 (4%), and then spread the £2,080 balance into more manageable monthly repayments of £173.34 during your 12-month interest-free period.

 You can transfer what you need from your card into your bank account and then pay in cash, direct debit, or bank transfer.